Get over 50% off our best selling courses with code THANKFUL24!

 Children have wildly variable appetites, especially since their body is growing.
 Some days they want all the food in the world; other days they hardly eat.
 This is normal, especially in toddlers and preschoolers.
 Annoying?
 Yes, but normal nonetheless.
 Just like ourselves, we can’t expect our kids to finish their plates.
 Many of us leave food behind too, especially when we’re closely listening to our fullness cues.
 When we eat, cleaning the plate shouldn’t be the goal – eating until we’re satisfied and nourished is what really matters, independent of quantity of food.

-Overeating is wasteful too.
+Overeating is actually wasteful.

 As one of our wonderful followers and longtime Feeding Littles clients Angie put it: “Yes, food waste sucks, but a poor relationship with food sucks even more.”